-How a 30 year old mom with a newborn baby earn an extra income by sharing items online from her sitting room?
+How a 30 year old new mom earned extra cash by sharing items online from her sitting room

 When I moved to Dublin after spending many years in London, I found myself at a loss as to how to make money.
 Although Dublin was bustling and busy, having a small baby in tow made it much more difficult for me to commit to a regular job.
 Each and every day, I searched online for suitable work to no avail.
 This continued for over a month until one day I stumbled across an article that really caught my attention.
 It was by a 56-year old grandmother who had earned thousands by renting her possessions such as electrical items online in exchange for money.
 I realised straight away that I had quite a lot of suitable items with most of them still lying idle and unpacked in boxes!